+the activity.
 15. What will the benefits be to society in general and to the local communities?
 Please explain The benefits of telecommunications services in modern society are potentially limitless.
-The proposed activity will increase the coverage of these telecommunications services, including providing a more reliable and wider coverage.
-Cellular communication is used more and more for data transfer and not only voice calls.
-Such data capabilities are important in business, education and for the public/private user, and have thus become paramount for social and economic development.
-The proposed telecommunication mast will have a positive impact on the socio-economics of the surrounding area as it will also provide multiple cellular users with the option of faster internet coverage and cheaper cellular rates.
-16. Any other need and desirability considerations related to the proposed development?
+The will increase the coverage of these telecommunications services, including providing a moder coverage.
+Cellular communication is used more and more for data transfer and not Such data capabilities are important in business, education and for the public/private use become paramount for social and economic development.
+The proposed telecommunication are as it will also provide mult with the option of faster internet coverage and cheaper cellular rates. nore reliable and t only voice calls. er, and have thus on mast will have 16.
+Any other need and desirability considerations related to the proposed development?
 Please explain N/A 17.
-Describe how the general objectives of Integrated Environmental Management as set out in Section 23 of the NEMA have been taken into account: The general objectives of Integrated Environmental Management have been taken into account through the following: - The actual and potential impacts of the activity on the environment, socio-economic conditions and cultural heritage have been identified, predicted and evaluated, as well as the risks and consequences and alternatives and options for mitigation of activities, with a view to minimizing negative impact, maximizing benefits and promoting compliance with the principles of environmental management - please refer to Section F below.
-The effects of the activity on the environment have been considered before actions taken in connection with them alternatives have been considered and investigated (please refer to Section E below).
-Adequate and appropriate opportunity for public participation is ensured through the public participation process.
-The environmental attributes have been considered in the management and decision-making of the activity - an EMPr has been included (Appendix H) with the proposed activity and must adhere to the requirements of all applicable state Authorities.
-18 Describe how the principles of environmental management as set out in Section 2 of the NEMA have been taken into account: The principles of environmental management as set out in section 2 of NEMA have been taken into account.
-The principles pertinent to this activity include: People and their needs have been placed at the forefront while serving their physical, psychological, developmental, cultural and social interests - the proposed activity will have a beneficial impact on people, especially developmental, cultural and social benefits due to increased coverage and reliability of communications.
-Development must be socially, environmentally and economically sustainable.
-Where disturbance of ecosystems, loss of biodiversity, pollution and degradation, and landscapes and sites that constitute the nation's cultural heritage cannot be avoided, are minimised and remedied.
-Although the activity is expected to have little to no environmental impact, these impacts have been considered, and mitigation measures have been put in place.
-Where waste cannot be avoided, it is minimised and remedied through the implementation and adherence of EMPr.
-The use of non-renewable natural resources is responsible and equitable - no exploitation of non- renewable natural resources occurs with the proposed activity. - The negative impacts on the environment and on people's environmental rights have been anticipated and prevented, and where they cannot be prevented, are minimised and remedied - refer to Section F below.
-The interests, needs and values of all interested and affected parties will be taken into account in any decisions through the Public Participation Process - refer to Section F below. - The social, economic and environmental impacts of the activity have been considered, assessed and evaluated, including the disadvantages and benefits - refer to Section F below.
+Describe how the general objectives of Integrated Environmental Management as set out in Section have been taken into account: The general objectives of Integrated Environmental Management have been taken into account: The actual and potential impacts of the activity on the environment, socio-econom cultural heritage have been identified, predicted and evaluated, as well as consequences and alternatives and options for mitigation of activities, with a via negative impact, maximizing benefits and promoting compliance with the principles management - please refer to Section F below.
+The effects of the activity on the environment have been considered before connection with them alternatives have been considered and investigated (please needed).
+Adequate and appropriate opportunity for public participation is ensured thr participation process. count through the nic conditions and s the risks and ew to minimizing of environmental actions taken in refer to Section E rough the public The environmental attributes have been considered in the management and decisi activity - an EMPr has been included (Appendix H) with the proposed activity and m requirements of all applicable state Authorities.
+18 Describe how the principles of environmental management as set out in Section 2 of the NEMA have account: The principles of environmental management as set out in section 2 of NEMA have been ta e been taken into The principles pertinent to this activity include: People and their needs have been placed at the forefront while serving their physic developmental, cultural and social interests - the proposed activity will have a ber people, especially developmental, cultural and social benefits due to increase reliability of communications. neficial impact on Development must be socially, environmentally and economically sustainable.
+Whe ecosystems, loss of biodiversity, pollution and degradation, and landscapes and sit the nation's cultural heritage cannot be avoided, are minimised and remedied.
+Although the activity is expected to have little to no environmental impact, these in considered, and mitigation measures have been put in place. pacts have been Where waste cannot be avoided, it is minimised and remedied through the imp adherence of EMPr. plementation and The use of non-renewable natural resources is responsible and equitable - no ex renewable natural resources occurs with the proposed activity. ploitation of non- The negative impacts on the environment and on people's environmental ri anticipated and prevented, and where they cannot be prevented, are minimised and to Section F below.
+The interests, needs and values of all interested and affected parties will be taken in decisions through the Public Participation Process - refer to Section F below. ito account in any The social, economic and environmental impacts of the activity have been considered evaluated, including the disadvantages and benefits - refer to Section F below. ed, assessed and